-For 1H FY03/21, the Business Production segment reported sales of JPY1.2bn (-8.5% YoY) and operating profit of JPY594mn (+90.4% YoY).
+For cumulative Q3 FY03/21, the Business Production segment reported sales of JPY1.6bn (-18.9% YoY) and operating profit of JPY741mn (+13.3% YoY).

 - Under the Business Production segment, the company operates a consulting business with the concept of creating leading businesses of next generation ("business producing").
-In addition to providing strategic consulting services for major corporations and government agencies, the company also offers M&A financial advisory services, senior management training services, and strategic consulting and market research focusing on Asia. - With the company having exited its money-losing market research business in Q2 FY03/20, the segment reported lower sales YoY in 1H, but sales were flat YoY adjusted for this factor.
-Segment profit improved YoY as the company worked to recoup losses from exiting from the market research business and reviewed its management costs. - Consolidated subsidiary DI Asia (which conducts strategic consulting and market research in Asia) sold off its market research business following a review of its business portfolio. - The slowdown in the economy in the wake of the novel coronavirus pandemic had some impact, as some projects were delayed and the company was forced to curb marketing activities, but the impact on 1H results at the segment was not very large.
+In addition to providing strategic consulting services for major corporations and government agencies, the company also offers M&A financial advisory services, senior management training services, and strategic consulting and market research focusing on Asia. - With the company having exited its money-losing market research business in Q2 FY03/20 and corporate interest in new business temporarily curbed due the COVID-19 pandemic, the segment reported lower sales YoY in cumulative Q3.
+Segment profit improved YoY as the company worked to recoup losses from exiting from the market research business and reviewed its management costs.
+Orders began to recover in Q3. - Consolidated subsidiary DI Asia (which conducts strategic consulting and market research in Asia) sold off its market research business following a review of its business portfolio.